michaelfarrell76/End-To-End-Generative-Dialogue/README.md

 ```
 chmod 400 ~/.ssh/gcloud-sshkey
 ```

+Next create your own instance group if you have not created one already.

+- Go to the 'Instance groups' tab
+- Create instance group
+- Give the group a name, i.e. training-group-dev
+- Give a description
+- Set zone to us-central1-b
+- Use instance template
+- Choose "mike-instance-template-1"
+- Set the number of instances
+- Create
+- Wait for the instances to launch
+-

 Currently attempting to run with the parallel workers running remotely on the servers with the code below.